AtomPay/AtomPay-ICO-Contracts/README.md

 ## Code Audit &amp; Bug fixes

-Submit your bugs or finding under the [Issues](https://github.com/AtomPay/AtomPay-ICO-Contracts/issues) tab
+Submit your bugs or findings under the [Issues](https://github.com/AtomPay/AtomPay-ICO-Contracts/issues) tab

 If you have a fix for the bug, please send us a [pull request](https://github.com/AtomPay/AtomPay-ICO-Contracts/pulls) under the issue you created, this helps us track the bugs &amp; fixes submitted by you.